 Wherever possible, an employee will be supported to continue to be at work while the alleged misconduct is being investigated.

 However, precautionary suspension should be considered where the matter being investigated potentially amounts to gross misconduct or it is considered that if the employee remains at work it could worsen the situation, compromise the investigation and/or make it difficult to carry out the investigation.

-Precautionary suspension should be discussed with Human Resources before any action is taken.
+Precautionary suspension should be discussed with HR before any action is taken.

 Precautionary suspension is not a disciplinary penalty.
-It is an option available that temporarily removes the employee from the workplace while disciplinary matters are investigated and the facts determined.
-Alternatives to suspension will be considered where possible e.g. transferring the employee temporarily to another department.
+It is an option available that temporarily removes the employee from the workplace while disciplinary matters are investigated, and the facts determined.
+Alternatives to suspension will be considered where possible eg transferring the employee temporarily to another department.
 Precautionary suspension is on full pay and should be for as short a period as possible.

-If an employee is suspended, they will be notified verbally of the following by their manager which will be confirmed in writing and sent by recorded delivery:
+If an employee is suspended, they will be notified verbally of the following by their EMT/OMT manager which will be confirmed in writing and sent by recorded delivery.

-- the reason/s for the suspension - that the employee must not contact other SSSC employees or access the SSSC's premises or documents, including remotely, without the prior consent of the manager who made the decision to suspend them - that the employee must attend all meetings as part of the investigatory process - that regular reviews of the suspension will take place and appropriate contact will be made regularly with the employee - that they will be kept updated on the progress of the investigation - if the employee is medically unfit to attend meetings then the suspension will be lifted and they will be regarded as unfit for work and required to submit medical certificates certifying themselves as unfit - that arrangements may be made for the employee to return equipment for the duration of the suspension period and that all network accounts may be disabled - that the SSSC will take account of the need for the employee to prepare for any investigation or disciplinary hearing and make contact with any witnesses they require as part of that defence - that during the period of precautionary suspension the employee will remain on full pay
+- The reason/s for the suspension. - The employee must not contact other SSSC employees or access the SSSC's premises or documents, including remotely, without the prior consent of the manager who made the decision to suspend them. - The employee must attend all meetings as part of the investigatory process. - Regular reviews of the suspension will take place and appropriate contact will be made regularly with the employee. - They will be kept updated on the progress of the investigation. - If the employee is medically unfit to attend meetings, then the suspension will be lifted, and they will be regarded as unfit for work and required to submit medical certificates certifying themselves as unfit. - Arrangements may be made for the employee to return equipment for the duration of the suspension period and all network accounts may be disabled. - The SSSC will take account of the need for the employee to prepare for any investigation or disciplinary hearing and make contact with any witnesses they require as part of that defence. - During the period of precautionary suspension, the employee will remain on full pay.

 The suspension period will normally be as long as it takes to complete the investigation.

 The SSSC will make sure that periods of suspension are for as short a period as possible.